Madame Web: Fictional character biography

 Born in Salem, Oregon, Cassandra Webb is a paralyzed, blind, telepathic, clairvoyant, and precognitive mutant who works as a professional medium.
-After being stricken with myasthenia gravis, she is connected to a life support system designed by her husband Jonathan Webb, which includes a series of tubes shaped like a spider-web.
+After being stricken with myasthenia gravis, she is connected to a life support system designed by her husband Jonathan, which includes a series of tubes shaped like a spider-web.

 Spider-Man approaches her while looking for kidnapped Daily Globe publisher K.J.
 Clayton (actually an impersonator fronting for Clayton's circulation manager Rupert Dockery, the kidnapping's mastermind).
 Madame Web uses her powers to help him locate and rescue both the real and the fake Clayton.
 She later discloses to him that she already knows his secret identity.

 In the "Nothing Can Stop the Juggernaut!" story arc, she contacts Spider-Man for assistance when Black Tom Cassidy dispatches the Juggernaut to capture her, hoping to exploit her psychic abilities against the X-Men.
 She nearly dies after Juggernaut separates her from her life-support system.
 This triggers a fight between Spider-Man and the Juggernaut, who is subsequently trapped in a construction site's wet cement foundation.
 The resulting mental trauma, however, means that Madame Web apparently loses her memory of Spider-Man's secret identity.

-Webb is the grandmother of the fourth Spider-Woman, Charlotte Witter.
+Webb is the maternal grandmother of the fourth Spider-Woman, Charlotte Witter.
 She participates in an arcane ritual known as the "Gathering of the Five" to gain both immortality and eternal youth.
 Restored to her physical prime, Webb serves as a mentor of sorts to the third Spider-Woman, the young Mattie Franklin.

 Madame Web resurfaces, with her psychic powers intact, after Decimation.
 However, since House of M (in which she appears young), Cassandra seemingly loses her mystical enhancements and reverts to her aged self, though her myasthenia gravis remains gone.
 (Note: As of Sensational Spider-Man No. 26 (Part 4 of "Feral").)